Price Predictions: BTC, ETH, BNB, XRP, SOL, DOGE, ADA, BCH, LINK, HYPE

 Ether price prediction

-Ether (ETH) continues to trade inside the symmetrical triangle pattern, indicating a balance between supply and demand.
+Ether (ETH) bulls are attempting to start a relief rally by pushing the price above the 50-day SMA ($3,019).

-If Ether price rises above the moving averages, the next stop could be the resistance line.
-Sellers are expected to defend the resistance line, as a break and close above it opens the door for a rally to $4,000.
+A close above the 50-day SMA clears the path for a rally to the resistance line of the symmetrical triangle pattern.
+Buyers will have to propel the Ether price above the resistance line to suggest that the downtrend could be over.
+The ETH/USDT pair may then attempt a rally to $4,000.

-Conversely, if the price turns down and breaks below the support line, it suggests that the bears have overpowered the bulls.
-The ETH/USDT pair could then descend to $2,623 and later to $2,373.
+On the downside, a close below the support line signals that the bears have overpowered the bulls.
+The pair may collapse to $2,623 and thereafter to $2,373.

 BNB price prediction